pndaproject/pnda/releases/validation-4.0.1.md

 - **Hadoop**: Hadoop distribution
 - **Airgapped**: Provisioned in an environment without Internet access

 Note that airgapped installation for AWS can be simulated by using the default settings in the 'connectivity' section of the pnda_env.yaml configuration file - i.e. set REJECT_OUTBOUND to YES, ADD_ONLINE_REPOS to NO and CLIENT_IP to your client address and PNDA will configure each node appropriately.
-For Openstack deployment, iptables to be configured in the Network node on the External network interface.
+For Openstack deployment, airgapped installation can be simulated by configuring iptables appropriately on the Network Node for the external network interface.

 ### Known issues